andy-preston/andy-preston.github.io/articles/exceptions-for-php-errors.md

 set_error_handler(
     function($severity, $message, $file, $line) {
         if (!(error_reporting() && $severity)) {
-            echo "Setting a flag to ignore errors in any language in";
+            echo "Setting a flag to ignore errors";
+            echo " in any language in any environment";
-            echo " any environment is repugnant!
+            echo " is repugnant!
 Don't do it!\n";
             return;
         }
-        // Try to handle the error here and recover with dignity!
+        // Try to handle the error here
+        // and recover with dignity!
     }
 );
 ```